-Property Description Default Read Connection The maximum and minimum number of connections allowed in the JDBC read connection pool.
-Note: Thesse property apply when used in a Java SE environment.
+Property Description Default Non-JTA Data Source Name If you selected Resource Local as the transaction type, then enter the name of the non-JTA data source.
+This property is not available for projects using the Generic platform.
+Bind Parameters Control whether or not the query uses parameter binding.
+Note: This property applies when used in a Java SE environment.
+This property is not available for projects using the Generic platform.
+EclipseLink Connection Pool Define the connection pool driver, URL, user name and password.
+These properties are note available for projects using the Generic platform.
+Read Connection The maximum and minimum number of connections allowed in the JDBC read connection pool.
+Note: These property apply when used in a Java SE environment.
 These properties are not available for projects using the Generic platform Write Connection The maximum and minimum number of connections allowed in the JDBC read connection pool.
-Note: Thesse property apply when used in a Java SE environment.
+Note: These property apply when used in a Java SE environment.
 These properties are not available for projects using the Generic platform